vishnu-muthuswamy/Generative_AI/README.md

 # Generative_AI

+This is a course I worked on in Coursera.
+Link: https://www.coursera.org/professional-certificates/generative-ai-for-software-development

 In Generative AI with Large Language Models (LLMs), you’ll learn the fundamentals of how generative AI works, and how to deploy it in real-world applications.

 By taking this course, you'll learn to: